ShashanKV98/vinci_conda/README.md

 # vinci_conda

-A GitHub Actions workflow for building and managing Conda environments on Windows machines.
+A GitHub Actions workflow to create zipped Conda environments for Windows machines.
+You can use the created conda environment in air-gap environment by uploading them through VINCI [upload tool](https://vaww.vinci.med.va.gov/WebApps/VCFileTransfer/Upload).

 ## Features